olimorris/onedarkpro.nvim/README.md

 This can be achieved by creating a `ColorScheme` autocommand that runs the `:OnedarkproCache` command.
 The author uses this to automatically generate a new cache file when a new theme is toggled.

+#### Something in my config isn't working but when I run Neovim with the `minimal.lua` file, everything works.
+How can I debug it?

+You can set `vim.g.onedarkpro_log_level = "debug"` before the color scheme loads and view the output logs at `~/.local/state/nvim/onedarkpro.log`.
+Chances are there is something conflicting with your configuration or a plugin is loading before the colorscheme has.

 ## :clap: Credits

 ### Contributors